google-deepmind/mujoco/doc/modeling.rst

 expensive pipeline component reported by the profiler.
 Note that some of these are subtly different for MJX, see dedicated section :ref:`therein<MjxPerformance>`.

-1. :ref:`timestep<option-timestep>`: Try to increase the simulation timestep.
+1. :ref:`Timestep<option-timestep>`: Try to increase the simulation timestep.
 As explained at the end of the :ref:`Numerical Integration<geIntegration>` section, the timestep is the single most important parameter in any model.
 The default value is chosen for stability rather than efficiency, and can often be increased.
 At some point, increasing it further will cause diveregence, so the optimal timestep is the largest timestep at which divergence never happens or is very rare.
 The actual value is model-dependent.
-2. :ref:`integrator<option-integrator>`: Choose your integrator according to the recommendations at the end of the :ref:`Numerical Integration<geIntegration>` section.
+2. :ref:`Integrator<option-integrator>`: Choose your integrator according to the recommendations at the end of the :ref:`Numerical Integration<geIntegration>` section.
 The default recommended choice is the ``implicitfast`` integrator.
-3. :ref:`jacobian<option-jacobian>`: Try switching the Jacobian setting between "dense" and "sparse".
+3. :ref:`Constraint Jacobians<option-jacobian>`: Try switching the Jacobian setting between "dense" and "sparse".
 These two options use seperate code paths using dense or sparse algebra, but are otherwise compationally identical, so the faster one is always preferred.
 The default "auto" heuristic does not always make the right choice.
 4. **Constraint solver:** If the profiler reports that a large chunk of time is spent in the solver, consider the
    following: